capogreco/minimal_distributed_synth/docs/README_minimal_distributed_synth.md

 ## Contributing

 This is a learning/experiment project.
-The goal is to keep it as simple as possible while solving the distributed synthesis challenge elegantly.
+The goal is to keep it as simple as possible while solving the distributed synthesis challenge with clarity and simplicity.

 ---